UCL-MIRSG/xnat-aws/provision/README.md

 ## Output

-After running `terraform apply`, the following outputs will be prints:
+After running `terraform apply`, the following outputs will be printed:

-- the command to run to configure the infrastructure with Ansible
+- `ansible_install_xnat`: the command to run to configure the infrastructure with Ansible
-- the command to run to view the contents of the Ansible vault
+- `ansible_view_vault`: the command to run to view the contents of the Ansible vault
-- the URL of the web server for logging into XNAT
+- `xnat_web_url`: the URL of the web server for logging into XNAT

 See [`xnat-aws/configure/README.md`](../configure/README.md#deploy-xnat) for notes on running the XNAT installation.